 Bike Week Community Breakfast

-To celebrate NSW Bike Week, Newcastle City Council is holding a FREE community breakfast for cyclists on Sunday 24 September 2017 at Lambton Park.
+To celebrate NSW Bike Week, City Of Newcastle is holding a FREE community breakfast for cyclists on Sunday 24 September 2017 at Lambton Park.
 For more information visit Council's What's On page.

 Cycle Skills and Bike Maintenance Workshops

 Council is running a series of free cycle skills and bike maintenance workshops to improve cycling skills and confidence while riding.
 Classes are aimed at adults.
 Dates and details.

 Council provides bicycle racks at key locations throughout the local government area.
 The Newcastle Development Control Plan requires that new development provide end of trip facilities, such as lockers and showers.
 If you have suggestions for additional bike parking, contact Council on (02) 4974 2000 or email@example.com.
 Secure bike lockers are available for hire at various train stations throughout NSW.
 For details, visit transport NSW.

 If you are using an Opal card, you can take your bike on a Sydney or Intercity train for free at any time.
 If you are using a paper ticket, you can take your bike for free on the weekend and during off-peak periods on weekdays.
 You must buy a child's ticket for your bike as well as your own ticket if any of your weekday trip is made during peak hours (6am to 9am or 3.30pm - 7.30pm).